ozten/id-specs/browserid/index.md

 4. When the user selects an Identity:
  * check that the associated certificate is still valid.
    If not, initiate a provisioning workflow for that Identity, then continue once it returns successfully.
+  * The UA MUST ensure that the associated certificate is for a Verified Identity when `allowUnverified` is set to `false` (which is the default).
+  * The UA MUST ensure that the associated certificate matches the `issuer` if one is specificed.
+  * The UA MAY store certificates for different issuers in different locations to avoid invalidating certificates, e.g. alice@example.com having issuers of example.com as well as otherdomain.com.
  * generate an Identity Assertion using the requesting site's origin as audience and the current time.
    Bundle with the associated certificate to create a Backed Identity Assertion, and fire a `login` event on the `navigator.id` object with a serialization of the Backed Identity Assertion in the `assertion` field of the event, then terminate the login workflow.
 5. If no Identities are known, or if the user wishes to use a new Identity, the User Agent should prompt the user for this new identity and use it to initiate a Provisioning workflow (see below).